tanaikech/UtlApp/README.md

 ### cosineSimilarity

 Calculate cosine similarity from 2 arrays.
+This can be used with "[Semantic Search using Gemini Pro API with Google Apps Script](https://medium.com/google-cloud/semantic-search-using-gemini-pro-api-with-google-apps-script-5e511e26eaf0)" of my report.

 ```javascript
 /**